pmuellr/eslp-dashboards/README.md

 Good to know, because it IS easy to do simple charts, it's just hard-to-impossible to do anything that's not simple.

+The lack of interactivity is hard on me, as well.

 Also, there don't seem to be any good ways to get typing in this library.
 I had to add some to a `.d.ts` file for some at least